Stuycs-K/final-project-3-wangk-liud/WORKLOG.md

 * work on web form for user input with select for yes/no options
 * web demo now works for user data input on site

+### 10/23/23

+* work on response page so that each entry in wordlist is on a new line
+* work on web form for config

 # References and Resoures

 ## General Help